survivejs/webpack-book/manuscript/packages/01_consuming.md

  @ ../~/jasmine-promises/dist/jasmine-promises.js 1:113-120
 ```

-This can happen if a package points at a pre-built (i.e., minified and already processed) file.
+The warning can happen if a package points at a pre-built (i.e., minified and already processed) file.
 Webpack detects this case and warns against it.

 One way to eliminate the warning would be to alias the package to a source version as discussed above.
 Given sometimes the source might not be available, another option is to tell webpack to skip parsing the files through `module.noParse`.
 It accepts either a RegExp or an array of RegExps and can be configured as below: